turingschool/launch-curriculum/module3/lessons/Week3/CreateSingleResource.md

 ![Examples of Forms](/assets/images/module3/Week3/Forms_Are_Everywhere.png)

-> Think about your top 3 most-used apps on your phone…  How many types/implementations of forms are there in those apps?
+> Think about your most-used websites or apps…  What examples of types/implementations of forms can you find?

 ## Diagramming the Request/Response Cycle